 Ethical Concerns and Bias: AI algorithms can perpetuate and even amplify existing societal biases if trained on biased data, leading to unfair outcomes for certain student groups.

 Teacher Preparedness and Role Shift: There is a need for comprehensive teacher training to effectively use AI tools.
 Furthermore, the role of the educator must evolve from knowledge-deliverer to facilitator and mentor.
-Our Collective Responsibility: A Call to Action.
+Our Collective Responsibility:

 The challenges and opportunities presented by artificial intelligence in global education systems cannot be addressed by governments or international organizations alone—this is our collective responsibility.
 Here's how you can contribute to this important mission: